tylergets/birthday-mongo-api/README.md

  * Distribution - Currently the built in PHP web server is being used, this is not suitable for a production deployment.
 Depending on the deployment, a new docker container should be created with a webserver base.
  * Dependency Injection - BirthdayCalculator could probably be better implemented with dependency injection, but for the sake of time I have left it as is
+ * Further Tests - More tests could be added for the Person model, and the PeopleController